Cook smarter

 1. Dough is too sticky

-The #1 beginner complaint, and almost always the dough is actually fine.
+The #1 beginner complaint, and almost always the dough is fine.
 At 63%+ hydration, dough is supposed to feel tacky.
 Knead the full 8-10 minutes before deciding it's too wet.
 If it's genuinely unmanageable, add flour 1 teaspoon at a time.

 2. Dough is too tough or tight

-Probably over-kneaded, too much flour, or the gluten just needs to relax.
+Probably over-kneaded, too much flour, or the gluten needs to relax.
 Walk away for 15-20 minutes.
 Gluten loosens up with rest, and the dough will stretch much more easily after.

 3. Dough doesn't rise

 Your yeast might be dead.
 Test it: sprinkle some into warm (110°F / 43°C) water with a pinch of sugar.
 It should foam within 5-10 minutes.
 If nothing happens, buy new yeast.
-Also check your kitchen temperature — below 65°F / 18°C, yeast barely moves.
+Also check your kitchen temperature.
+Below 65°F / 18°C, yeast barely moves.

 4. Dough tears when stretching